Centrum Królewska

-The Centrum Królewska is an office building in Warsaw, Poland, located at 142 Marszałkowska Street, at the crossing with Królewska Street.
+Centrum Królewska (/pl/; lit.
+'Royal Street Centre') is an office building in Warsaw, Poland, located at 142 Marszałkowska Street, at the crossing with Królewska Street.
 It was opened in 2002.

 History

 The Centrum Królewska was designed by Stefan Kuryłowicz and the Kuryłowicz & Associates architectural firm, and built between 1999 and 2002.
 It was placed at 142 Marszałkowska Street, in place of the former Orbis headquarters building, which was deconstructed in 1999.
 The building was developed and is owned by Rezydent.

 In 2018, the building façade was replaced, from stone tiles to ceramic sinter tiles.

 Characteristics

 The Centrum Królewska is an office building in Warsaw, Poland, located at 142 Marszałkowska Street, at the crossing with Królewska Street.
 The building has 14 storeys, the total height of 54 m, and the total usable area of 10,964 m^{2}.

 It houses the embassy of Denmark.